-The staggering growth in the number of endangered species that worries biologists is just a reflection of the tremendous transformation humans have wrought on the planet.
+The incredible growth in the number of species at risk of extinction that worries biologists is only a reflection of the tremendous transformation that humans have brought about on the planet.

 The reality to consider is practical and very raw: life on Earth has been decimated not only in the number of species, but in the living units themselves.